 breaking setting New Year's resolutions, I've created a short list of three tips for making commitments that stick:

-While the stats on New Year’s resolutions are sobering, the good news is that those idealists among us who continue to make them are still 10 times more likely to achieve a set goal than those who don’t.
-Use the habit forming tips above to help achieve your goals in 2017.
+While the stats on New Year's resolutions are sobering, the good news is that those idealists among us who continue to make them are still 10 times more likely to achieve a set goal than those who don't.
+Use the habit forming tips above to further stack the odds in your favor.